carnesen/cli/packages/cli/readme.md

 ## Features

 - **Easy to use**: We ❤️ CLIs and want to use them everywhere for everything.
-This library makes it easy to create beautiful well-behaved CLIs for Node.js and for web browsers.
+This library makes it easy to create beautiful, well-behaved, type-safe CLIs for Node.js and for web browsers.

 - **Isomorphic**: As far as we know, this is the _only_ [isomorphic JavaScript](https://en.wikipedia.org/wiki/Universal_JavaScript) CLI framework.
 Run your browser CLI in a [terminal emulator](https://xtermjs.org/) like our [online examples](https://cli.carnesen.com/) or in the browser's built-in terminal, [the JavaScript console](https://developers.google.com/web/tools/chrome-devtools/console)!